Hermanya/hermanya.github.io/src/reviews/theming-styled-components-in-2019.md

 `;
 ```

 This is easier to write because it's shorter and the chances are that autocomplete for theme properties is better.
 But then changing this theme in runtime becomes a challenge.
-You can however start with this and do a global replace for `theme.` to `props => props.theme.` later 😉
+You can, however, start with this and do a global replace for `theme.` to `props => props.theme.` later 😉

-## Styled Sytem
+## Styled System

 [Styled System] solves 2 problems I faced in styled-components.